 Sexuality is about reproduction.
 Human reproduction involves much more than intercourse.
 A baby grows inside a woman’s body until it is mature enough to be born.
 This period of gestation lasts around 9 months and is called pregnancy.
 Even today, it is hard work for one parent to raise a child alone.
-So most women only plan a family once they have a loving and supportive relationship that is compatible with raising children to maturity.
+So most people only plan a family once they have a loving and supportive relationship that is compatible with raising children to maturity.

 The distinct roles of the male and female are apparent from nature.
 The female produces the egg and the male fertilises it.
 Both male and female sexuality contribute towards reproduction.
 Men focus on the sexual act of intercourse while women focus on their children: the consequences of sex.

 Reproduction is much more crucial that we ever acknowledge.
 If women stopped having babies or men stopped producing sperm, the human race would be extinct within a hundred years.
 Women enjoy the platonic emotions of nurturing love, companionship and affection.
 A woman may also employ sexual behaviours to attract and retain a man’s interest in her.

 Engaging in intercourse is a relatively small part of women’s reproductive function.
 A woman ovulates on a monthly cycle and becomes pregnant by engaging in intercourse.
-So sex has a much lesser importance for women compared with the much greater investment in time and effort that she has to invest to successfully reproduce (produce another self-sufficient adult).
+But sex is relatively insignificant to a woman compared with the much greater investment in time and effort that she has to invest to successfully reproduce (produce another self-sufficient adult).